 Your praises I shall sing every time I put my toes in.

-P.S. special Thanks to my good friend Trevor Miller for reading and editing this.
-If you are fan of vinyl, you should check out his software company, Moose Vinyl.
-They are working to make the process of buying, selling and appraising vinyl records effortless.
+P.S.
+Special thanks to my good friend Trevor Miller for reading and editing this.
+If you are a fan of vinyl, you should check out his software company, Moose Vinyl.
+They are working to make the process of buying, selling, and appraising vinyl records effortless.

-Give them a follow on social media, and if you are interested in their upcoming application, sign up to their mailing list at https://www.moosevinyl.com/.
+Give them a follow on social media, and if you are interested in their upcoming application, sign up for their mailing list at https://www.moosevinyl.com/.